vmware-archive/clarity-seed/CONTRIBUTING.md

 Here are the typical steps in a contributor's workflow:

-- [Fork](https://help.github.com/articles/fork-a-repo/) the main Clarity repository.
+- [Fork](https://help.github.com/articles/fork-a-repo/) the main Clarity seed repository.
 - Clone your fork and set the upstream remote to the main Clarity repository.
 - Set your name and e-mail in the Git configuration for signing.
 - Create a topic branch from where you want to base your work.